christopher-blackburn/Data-Economy/README.md

 # Data-Economy

 This repository is dedicated to the project "Valuing the Data Economy: A Labor Costs Approach using Unsupervised Machine Learning".
+After we received the full Burning Glass Dataset on October 7th, 2020, the methodology changed from using Latent Dirichlet Allocation to Doc2Vec.
+The description contained in this is README pertains to the Doc2Vec version of the methodology that uses the Burning Glass Database.

 # Pre-Processing Steps